rebecca1230/IntrotoIM/finalProject/journal.md

 ### Discoveries

+Using arraylist may not be the most effective method:

 <p align="center">
   <img src="arraylist.png" height="400">
-Using arraylist may not be the most effective method.

 # April 23 Firday

+Finally, I have obtained a minimal viable project.

 <p align="center">
   <img src="modification.png" height="400">

-Finally, I have obtained a minimal viable project.

 ### Difficulties
 1. Unable to create new objects from the array.
 After checked out Daniel Shiffman's video on creating the game Frogger https://www.youtube.com/watch?v=giXV6xErw0Y, I was inspired by his method of creating more buses and resovled the problem.